 Not only that, but they also received a substantial charitable deduction on their taxes which reduced his liabilities significantly, so much so that we were able to pull out some of their retirement money which further decreased their overall tax burden.
 In the clients’ case, we only need about 3% distribution, or $30k, from the $1 million sale, and the trust easily provided that 3% for the rest of their lives.
 That means instead of only being able to take 3% of $700k (the after-tax amount if they sold their business outright), they were now taking 3% of a million.
 In this case, it was a fantastic tool.

 So guys, listen.
 If you’re contemplating selling your business, a piece of real estate, or another highly appreciated asset, then a Charitable Remainder Trust could help you avoid capital gains tax and provide you with a nice income stream, all while minimizing or eradicating your taxes altogether!
-Contact us now if you want to discuss if CRTs might be right for you.
+Of course, talk to your financial advisor to see if CRTs are right for you.
+If you don’t have an advisor, contact us.
+As a client, we can discuss CRTs and other tax-mitigation strategies specific to you.

 Life is hard.
 Business is complicated, especially when it comes to planning something of this nature.
 Let’s work together to make your life and taxes, at least, financially simple.